Big Lots, Old Trees, Strict Rules

 Bedford Tree Warden, Conservation Commission & Planning Board

-Bedford has three layers of tree regulation.
-First, public shade trees require Tree Warden approval under MGL Chapter 87 — contact the Bedford DPW at (781) 275-6202.
-Second, trees within 100 feet of the Shawsheen River or any wetland resource area require Conservation Commission review under MGL Chapter 131, Section 40.
-Bedford's commission is particularly thorough for properties bordering town conservation lands.
-Third, the Tree Preservation bylaw may require Planning Board review for removal of trees over 10 inches in diameter in designated zones.
-Properties near the Minuteman National Historical Park corridor may face additional historic preservation considerations.
-We navigate all three processes regularly and can tell you at the estimate exactly what approvals your project needs.
+Bedford stacks three layers of tree rules, so here's the short version.
+Public shade trees in the right-of-way need Tree Warden sign-off under MGL Chapter 87 — that's the Bedford DPW at (781) 275-6202.
+Anything within 100 feet of the Shawsheen or a mapped wetland needs Conservation Commission review under MGL Chapter 131, Section 40, and Bedford's commission reads the fine print.
+On top of that, the Tree Preservation bylaw can send a private-property removal to the Planning Board once the trunk hits 10 inches.
+Properties near the Minuteman National Historical Park can pick up historic-preservation strings too.
+We work all three regularly and tell you at the estimate exactly which ones your job trips.

 Tree Service in Bedford